NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition/jasper.rst

 Our current best WER is a 54 layer model trained using speed perturbation and using dense residual connections.
 The first row are results using just the acoustic model via greedy decoding.
 Jasper can be augmented with language models.
-We first use a 6-gram language model to guide beam size for the results in the second row.
+We first use a 6-gram language model to guide beam search for the results in the second row.
 We used a beam width of 2048.
 Alpha = 2.7 and beta = -0.4 were used for the clean subsets, and alpha = 2.8 and beta = 1.2 were used for the other subsets.
 Lastly, we can rescore the top candidates using a neural language model to obtain sub 3% WER on test-clean.